The wall sit exercise is often overlooked as a leg exercise due to its simplicity in nature.

-- Building strength in people with weak quads
+- Building strength (for people with particularly weak quads)

 Remember that wall sits do not provide a complete workout.
-You will still need to do exercises to work your other leg muscles, such as lunges and plyos, so you don’t overtrain your glutes.
+You will still need to do exercises to work your other leg muscles, such as lunges and hamstring curls, so you don’t overtrain your quads.

 Do Wall Sits Build Muscle?

-Thus, wall sits can be used to build glute muscles (and awesome-looking thighs and behind).
+Wall sits can be used to build muscle mass (and a shapely behind).
 However, they are usually used for building stamina, endurance, and stability rather than bulk.
-For building muscle, you’d probably be better off with squats or step ups.
+For building muscle, you’d be better off with squats or step ups.